 Information on apprenticeship funding and details of when and how to complete funding evidence forms are contained in this section.

-You need to make your submissions using our online template.
+You need to make your submissions using apprenticeship builder.
 It has three different parts to generate the occupation proposal, occupational standard and EPA plan documents.
+Circumstances where apprenticeship builder may not be used are detailed in Revisions/submissions not using apprenticeship builder.

 Your RM must confirm that your draft is ready for consideration before you submit it at each stage.
 Subject to this, you can submit the completed template at any time and we will consider it after the next submissions deadline.